What Is the Wharton Global Youth Program and What Does It Actually Offer?

 Frequently Asked Questions About the Wharton Global Youth Program

-Sources: Wharton Global Youth Program official site, Wharton Costs & Aid, Wharton application requirements, NACAC 2024 State of College Admission, and independent analysis of pre-college program admissions impact.
+Sources: Wharton Global Youth Program official site, The Wharton School at University of Pennsylvania, Penn Office of Undergraduate Admissions, NCES College Navigator (Penn), NACAC 2024 State of College Admission, College Board BigFuture, and independent analysis of pre-college program admissions impact.

 About Oriel Admissions